Simisticot/bingus/README.md

 - Completed lines change color to indicate you've won.
 - Use the unlock button to return to go back to editing any time you want.
 - Use the card size selector to pick your card's layout.
+- Use the "Copy link" button to get a link to your custom card.

 ## Known bugs/issues
-None currently, I don't know a f*cking thing
+- Links created with the "Copy link" button are unreasonably long, 5x5 grids can break past discord's message length limit and some browser's url length limit.
+As you can probably tell this is because the entirety of the grid's text is contained within the link's get parameters, this ensures that I don't have to store anything.
+I have already started looking into ways to compress the text to offer shorter links and hope to ship this feature with release 1.1.

 ## Planned features
-- Save cards as machine-readable data or plain text to restore them later
 - More card sizes

-## Features under consideration
-- Save card via a shareable url
+- Shorter links

 ## Contact/Feedback
-I would really appreciate you adding issues to this repository to report bugs and request changes or features.
+I would really appreciate you adding issues to this repository to report bugs as well as request changes or features.
 Email me at simi.pra@gmail.com for other inquiries.